LeoDiKadyrov/Word-Distance/README.md

-Word Distance
-Find the longest and the shortest distance between two given words in the string.
+Test task from company.
 Works for O(n) time.